-The foundation of risk-based thinking is understanding that the effect of risk can have positive or negative consequences; opportunities or threats to the organization.
+The foundation of risk management is understanding that the effect of risk can have positive or negative consequences; opportunities or threats to the organization.

-When a company implements risk-based thinking into its quality processes, threats, as well as opportunities, can be identified and acted on early, driving the organization towards its objectives.
+When a company implements thinking about risk into its quality processes, threats, as well as opportunities, can be identified and acted on early, driving the organization towards its objectives.

 The structure of the PDCA approach is as follows:

 - Plan – outline risks and plan processes on how to prevent or mitigate risk